Orange-OpenSource/a11y-guidelines/src/en/editorial-content/index.md

 ---
 title: "General recommendations for content"
-abstract: "This section presents general recommendations to ensure the accessibility of your content regardless of the medium used"
+abstract: "General recommandations to ensure the accessibility of your content regardless of the medium used"
 ---

 # General recommendations